jameslittle230/jameslittle.me-nextjs/content/blog/4-tensorflow-object-detection.md

 ## Step Two: Preparing the Datasets

 Since the API we’re using is based on object detection, you’ll need to have a dataset you want to work with.
-This dataset should be comprised of images and annotations in whatever format you choose: I had JPGs numbered `0.jpg` through `9999.jpg` and a CSV file with the coordinates of the objects I’m detecting.[^2]
+This dataset should be comprised of images and annotations in whatever format you choose: I had JPGs numbered `0.jpg` through `9999.jpg` and a CSV file with the coordinates of the objects I’m detecting. {% footnote %}Getting this dataset and figuring out how to annotate it is up to you — since we’re dealing with _your_ dataset here, it wouldn’t make sense for me to give you instructions for doing this.{% /footnote %}

-{% image "files.png" %}
+{% image "files.png" /%}

 For each object in an image, you should have `x1`, `x2`, `y1` and `y2` coordinates available, where `(x1, y1)` is the upper left corner of the rectangle and `(x2, y2)` is the lower right corner of the rectangle.

-{% image "box.png" %}
+{% image "box.png" /%}

 You’ll probably have two of these datasets, one large one for training and one smaller one for testing.
 We’ll be taking the two datasets and transforming each of them into [`.tfrecord` files:](https://medium.com/mostly-ai/tensorflow-records-what-they-are-and-how-to-use-them-c46bc4bbb564) large binary files that contain a complete representation of the entire dataset.